GillesPelegrin/functional-programming-javascript/README.md

     - 2.4 updating deeply nested types ( Lenses ? )
     - 2.5 Creating abstraction
 3. Understand if javascript is easier to write in a functional or a OOP way - easier refers to less overhead

+Answers:

+How to do:

+Encapsulation: Module pattern - Each function you expose outside of the module you can see as a public method,
+                                 the rest are privates because only the funcions inside of the module can reach them.

+Classes: Factories and closure - When exposing a functions with functions and variabels, through the closjure scope every function inside the top function                                     can reach these "private" variabels.
+You really have a stated functions.
+Can we created a forced constructor
+                                    inside this ?